 I didn’t like the road from Cottonwood to Cornville: a series of rollers, ultimately gaining in elevation.
 There were no shoulders, and the wind varied from head to cross.
 There was way too much high speed traffic.

 Where was all this traffic going?
 To Cornville?
-Heh.

 I was passed a couple of times by a guy in a Nissan SUV with a bike rack on the back.
 At one point, he stopped ahead of me, and I concluded he must be one of the sag people.
 As I cruised by he yelled out and asked if I was okay.
 I said yes sir, thank you very much, and continued on.
 I rolled into the last rest stop at the Page Springs turnoff.
 The guy running the rest stop had just packed up the last of the supplies and was ready to leave.
 He asked if I needed anything.
-I told him that was okay.
+I told him I was okay.
 I had enough to make it to Sedona.
 I asked if the other riders had come by.
 He said that as far as he knew, they were still quite a ways back.

 As I left the rest stop, more and more rollers came my way.
 With each I was a little bit slower.
 My legs weren’t enthused about any hint of 6% grade.
 The wind shifted to the south/southwest, and as I turned north-easterly onto Beaver Flats road, about 10 miles from the finish, that meant a tailwind, albeit coupled with a steady 2% grade.
-I lumbered along at an embarrassing 13 mph.
+I lumbered along at an embarrassingly slow 13 mph.

 Finish is in sight — or at least, my version of it

 At 4:20 pm I made Hwy 179, just outside of Sedona.
-I climbed a smallish hill along the highway – which tired legs amplified into a big mountain.
+I climbed a smallish hill along the highway — which tired legs amplified into a big mountain.
 After that, I had no desire to ride the extra four or five miles of rollers back to the finish.
-I had already missed the last of the spaghetti being served at the end anyway.
+I had already missed the last of the spaghetti being served anyway.
 Okay then.
 I’d just get to the 100 mile mark, about five miles from the finish, and call Tom, hoping he had is cell phone on.
 He did, and after asking to be picked up, we rendezvoused about 3 miles from the finish.
 He seemed very concerned about me, looking into my eyes and watching me climb off the bike, and refusing to let me mount the bike on the hitch by myself.

 I wasn’t feeling all that bad, nothing that a sandwich and a large glass of ice tea wouldn’t cure (which we had, and which they did.)